 - Any out-of-pocket medical assistance or long-term care needs

 Basically, your loved ones with disabilities can choose to use the funds from the trust on any costs that their government benefit programs don’t pay for.
-To learn more about the advantages of special needs trusts, trust administration basics, and more, contact our Minneapolis law firm for a free consultation with our skilled attorneys.
+To learn more about the advantages of special needs trusts, trust administration basics, and more, contact our Minneapolis law firm for a free consultation with our Twin Cities attorneys.